 Federal judge to rule on new Louisiana abortion restrictions

-Louisiana officials urged a federal judge to dismiss most of the claims in a lawsuit challenging new abortion restrictions in the state.
-The restrictions include an extension of the waiting time for many women seeking an abortion, from 24 to 72 hours.
+Louisiana officials are urging a federal judge to dismiss most of the claims in a lawsuit challenging new abortion restrictions in the state.
+U.S. District Judge Brian Jackson didn't immediately rule Friday after a hearing on the request by attorneys for the state.

 Comments